Exergist/VA-AHK.Integration/README.md

 ## What is it?
 VoiceAttack profile and associated files that allow the use of AutoHotkey v1 functionality within the VoiceAttack environment through C# inline functions.

-AHK-VA.Integration provides a means to expand VoiceAttack's capabilities, more directly control AutoHotkey scripts, as well as process and pass variables back and forth between AutoHotkey and VoiceAttack.
+AHK-VA.Integration expands VoiceAttack's capabilities, provides more control over AutoHotkey processing, and enables easy passing of information back and forth between AutoHotkey and VoiceAttack.

 ## How does it work?
 This project employs a modified version of [amazing-andrew's AutoHotkey.Interop](https://github.com/amazing-andrew/AutoHotkey.Interop) wrapper around [HotKeyIt's ahkdll](https://github.com/HotKeyIt/ahkdll) (aka AutoHotkey_H).
+This provides the means to access AutoHotkey functionality (from AutoHotkey.dll) for running scripts, executing AutoHotkey code, etc. via a C# inline function within VoiceAttack.

 ## Installation
   <details>